ksnyder2452/cast/README.md

       * order_in_system is the Primary Key
    * Client State data is stored within the table state
    * Final Results data is stored within the table results
-* Every .Net Client must include a cast.properties in the root folder containing the following values.
+* Every .Net Client must include a cast.properties in the root folder.
 See /Playwright_Demo/cast.properties as an example
 * Every Java Client must include a config.properties in the ./resources/ folder.
 See /Playwright_Java_Demo/resources/config.properties as an example
 * Health Check will automatically delete old Queues if the RabbitMQ Controller exists on the same machine (under c:\program files\Rabbitmq Server\)
 * The File Storage Service is currently configured to receive inbound files from the frameworks